teachjanderson/SuccessfulKickstarters/README.md

 **There are three recommendations for Louise to achieve a successful campaign.**

   1. Theater and play Kickstarters are both successful in the US.
-The recommendation is to shooce a play Kickstarter.
+The recommendation is to choose a play Kickstarter.

   2. Kickstarters launched in May are more successful than those in other months of the year.
-The latest the play should be launched is late spring or early summer for most success.
+The latest recommended launch date is late spring or early summer.

   3. The target goal range for success is a key factor and Louise will want to set her goal carefully.
 A range of $1000-$5000 has the highest chance of success with the greatest number of Kickstarters demonstrating success.